Using the rules engine

 Step 1: Open the Rules Engine

-- Go to the Alerts page and select the Rules tab.
+- From the Alerts menu, select the Rules submenu.

 - Click Create Rule to open the editor.